Most Famous Political Lobbyists and Advocates of the Taliban in the West

 Ashraf Ghani

-Contrary to this, Forbes Magazine writes on August 10, 2022: "SIGAR said that while fleeing, government officials took as much cash as they could carry, they were limited by the 'payload and performance limitations of the helicopters.'"
+However, Forbes magazine reported on August 10, 2022: "SIGAR said that while fleeing, government officials took as much cash as they could carry, they were limited by the 'payload and performance limitations of the helicopters.'"

-Forbes further comments on SIGAR’s report: “The SIGAR report doesn’t inspire much confidence and its conclusions are admittedly best guesses, often based on second-hand hearsay.
+Forbes further commented that SIGAR’s findings were inconclusive:“The SIGAR report doesn’t inspire much confidence and its conclusions are admittedly best guesses, often based on second-hand hearsay.
 “Since undeclared cash leaves no paper trail,” the report said, investigators had to rely on eyewitnesses instead of documentary evidence.
 Some key witnesses were “well-known Afghan officials,” all allies of Ghani.
 It’s impossible to judge their credibility or motivations since SIGAR agreed to their requests for anonymity.”

-Hamid Karzai's wealth, Ashraf Ghani's fortune is also estimated to be between
+presidency.
+Like his predecessor Hamid Karzai, Ghani’s fortune is estimated to

-several hundred million and several billion dollars.
-However, Ghani's assets
+range from several hundred million to several billion U.S. dollars.
+His assets

 Jamil Qaderi